joeythornberry/blastMD/README.md

 each blog post.

 ## Serving the generated files
 BlastMD is designed so that the `blog/` directory can be served directly by a static server such as Nginx.
 You can put your images and CSS in the `blog/` directory as well - BlastMD won't touch them.

 Also, if you use relative imports for images and CSS, you'll be able to preview/test the fully-rendered site, exactly as it will appear online, with only your browser's built-in file viewer - no localhost needed!

+## Creating Post Lists
+Sometimes, we want a page to have a list of other posts.
+For example, we might want our blog's homepage to have a list of recent posts, or we might want each post to have a list of similar posts for further reading.

+BlastMD, when run, will produce a "blog/allposts.js" file that stores all of the built-in and user-created templating tags for each post in a single JSON list.
+We can use this to create a post list: we simply use client-side JavaScript to fetch "allposts.js" from our server, and use it to create an HTML post list, which we inject into the DOM.
+Very nice.